corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

 The French government implemented a strict lockdown on March 17, 2020, initially planned for 15 days but extended to 55 days until May 11, 2020.
 As we saw before, the mobility disruption led to an increase in gaming popularity.
 During the lockdown, game pageviews surged, but post-intervention, they returned to pre-COVID levels.
-When considering game genre, we can see that during the lockdown, the video games about Action, Adult, Adventure, Horror, Puzzle, RPG, Sports and Strategy have attracted the most increase.
-We also note that Horror games actually remain more popular than pre-lockdown time after the intervention has been lifted, while other games are back to normal popularity just like the pre-covid time.
-We can specifically look into games about Sports and Multiplayer/Online.
-After the normalcy comeback, the popularities of these two genres of games actually declined, which is reasonable since people tends to play sports offline and meet offline to hang out and have fun.
+When considering game genre, we can see that during the lockdown, the video games about Action, Adult, Adventure, Horror, Puzzle, RPG, Sports and Strategy attracted the most people.
+We also note that Horror games actually remained more popular than pre-lockdown after the restrictions had been lifted, while other games went back to their normal popularity just like at pre-covid time.
+We will specifically look into games about Sports and Multiplayer/Online.
+After the normalcy comeback, the popularities of these two genres of games actually declined, which is reasonable since people tend to play sports offline and meet offline to hang out and have fun.

 ### Germany – Less Restrictive, Less Interest in Games